CIVM/MPS Qualification Considerations and Challenges

 Leah Norona, PhD, DABT

-Leah Norona, PhD, DABT, is a Senior Scientist in the Investigative Toxicology Group, Department of Safety Assessment at Genentech.
+Leah Norona is a scientist in the Investigative Toxicology Group within the Department of Safety Assessment at Genentech.
 She has a broad interdisciplinary background in toxicology and expertise in the development and strategic implementation of novel in vitro models to understand complex mechanisms underlying drug-induced liver injury (DILI).
 In her current role, she oversees the screening and mechanistic evaluation of molecules for DILI risk to support various aspects of the discovery and development pipeline.